Migrating data to Yandex StoreDoc

 Install

-Before creating a dump, we recommend switching the DBMS to "read-only" to avoid losing data that might appear while the dump is created.
+Before creating a dump, we recommend switching your database to read-only mode to avoid losing any data that might be written during the dump process.

 -